Dick Kottler giving a tour

 2019: Bob Petersen

-Since joining the Museum in 2008, Bob Petersen has been the epitome of kindness, warmth, and helpfulness.
-A captivating school tour guide and expert at extending hospitality to our guests, he even left his creative mark as a video camera operator as part of our “Capture” program back in the day.
+Since joining the Museum in 2008, Bob Petersen has been the epitome of warmth and hospitality, which he extends to everyone he sees.
+Bob has been a knowledgeable school tour guide, left his creative mark as a video camera operator as part of our “Capture” program back in the day, and has most recently been a friendly ambassador welcoming guests to the Museum.

 2018: Jim Shaffer, Sallylou and David Cloyd

-Jim Shaffer has been an integral part of the Museum since 2002.
-If there is an additional way Jim can lend a hand—create tour guide materials (check), lead as a volunteer captain (check), or help take photos (check that one, too)—he has identified it and taken it on.
-His love of music and joy in helping others is readily apparent, and everyone who meets him is richer for the experience.
+Jim Shaffer’s volunteer career at the Museum began in 2002.
+If there was an additional way Jim could lend a hand—create tour guide materials (check), lead as a volunteer captain (check), or help take photos (check that one, too)—he identified it and took it on.
+His love of music and joy for helping others is readily apparent, and everyone who meets him is richer for the experience.

 Husband-and-wife team, Sallylou and David Cloyd, are volunteers extraordinaire.
-From leading VIP and school tours, to helping the CEO’s office compile board reports, Sallylou and David have been huge supporters of the Museum’s work since 2008, and we are big fans of theirs.
+From leading numerous VIP and school tours, to helping the CEO’s office compile board reports, Sallylou and David have been huge supporters of the Museum’s mission since 2008, and we are big fans of theirs.